auraphp/Aura.Web_Project/README.md

 ?>
 ```

-Next, now that we have a `BlogController` we need to tell the project how to
+Next, tell the project how to build the _BlogController_ through the DI
-build it through the DI system.
-Edit the project `config/default/define.php` (first stage)
+system.
+Edit the project `config/default/define.php` config file to tell the
-config file to tell the DI system to pass in the request and response objects to the
+DI system to pass _Request_ and _Response_ objects to the constructor.
-constructor.

 ```php
 <?php